-- A regulation 14 consultation was undertaken between 20th September 2023 and 2nd November 2023.
-A leaflet was distributed to every household and business in the Parish and notices placed on the Parish Website and magazine.
-The Parish Council consulted with stakeholders and consultation bodies whose interest it is considered may be affected by the draft Great Staughton Neighbourhood Plan.
-The responses to the Regulation 14 consultation have been considered and, where appropriate, the Neighbourhood Plan has been amended to take into account the representations.
-A summary of the representations and the Parish Council's response is included in the Consultation Statement. - Assessment Environmental Report in Summer 2024.
-The responses have been considered and where appropriate included in this Neighbourhood Plan.
-The responses are set out in the accompanying Consultation Statement. - 1.20 We want to ensure that Great Staughton produces a plan which provides for sustainable development which benefits the local community whilst avoiding placing unrealistic pressure on the cost and deliverability of development. - 1.21 The key milestones of our Neighbourhood Plan process are summarised and highlights are in the chart below: - 1.19 A further consultation was completed on the Strategic Environment
+- 1.18 The Great Staughton website has carried updates throughout the preparation of the Neighbourhood Plan.
+The Parish Council and the Great Staughton community Facebook pages have include updates and initial community findings. - 1.19 This consultation is a key statutory part of the Neighbourhood Plan.
+The Parish Council is consulting all stakeholders and consultation bodies whose interest it is considered may be affected by the draft Great Staughton Neighbourhood Plan.

+- 1.20 We want to ensure that Great Staughton produces a plan which provides for sustainable development which benefits the local community whilst avoiding placing unrealistic pressure on the cost and deliverability of development. - 1.21 The key milestones of our Neighbourhood Plan process are summarised and highlights are in the chart below: